jw-source/OpenKevin/README.md

 ## About:
 Created an autonomous AI codegen tool that takes in a GitHub url, collects repo issues, pull requests, and more.

-Uses this context to query X for recent arXiv papers to take insight from.
+Uses this context to query X for recent arXiv papers and feature updates to take insight from (ex. new python dependency, security updates, novel research findings, etc.)

-Automatically updates codebase using updated knowledge from these research papers and X. Generates and executes new code within a Replit shell.
+Automatically updates code using updated knowledge from these research papers and X.

+Generates and executes new code within a Replit shell to safely test out updated changes without affecting the original codebase.

 ## Usage:
 ```bash